Burnout, splinter factions and deleted posts: Unpaid online moderators struggle to manage divided communities

 They are both cleaning crew and den parent.
 Moderators take down spam and misinformation.
 They mediate petty disagreements and volatile civil wars.
 They carefully decide between reminding people of the rules, freezing conversations, removing members or letting drama subside on its own.

-Over the past five months, many moderators have found their jobs mirroring the outside world: increasingly messier, harder and unpredictable.
+Over the past five months, many moderators have found their jobs mirroring the outside world: increasingly messy, harder and unpredictable.
 The pandemic pushed people into isolation, and many turned to online communities for socialization and companionship.
 The real world has been hard to keep at bay.

 The changes also reflect the increasingly partisan nature of social media, which allows users to create social bubbles that exclude views that disagree with their own.
 Groups and other online forums splintering into factions have continued that trend.